Back to top

 public void createPartControl(Composite parent) {

-// Add change listener to the preference store so that we are notified
+// add change listener to the node so that we are notified

 // in case of changes